wp-plugins/mashsharer/readme.txt

 == Changelog ==

 = 2.2.5 =
-* New: Optional loading of scripts and styles into footer.
+* New: Optional loading of share button scripts and styles into footer.
 See new option in Mashshare->Settings->General settings
-* Info: No longer compatible to older versions than WordPress 3.6
+* Info: Share buttons no longer compatible to older versions than WordPress 3.6

 = 2.2.4 =
 * New: New input field to select the sharedcount api endpoint. e.g. free.sharedcount.com or plus.sharedcount.com